 When a founder tells me their subscription churn is too high, my first question is always the same: how much of it is passive.
 Most of the time they look at me blankly, because they have never split it.
 They have one churn number, they treat it as one problem, and they pour energy into win-back campaigns and exit surveys while a quieter, cheaper-to-solve problem drains the same revenue from a different hole.

 Subscription churn is two things wearing one name.
 Passive churn, also called involuntary churn, is when a payment simply fails: an expired card, an insufficient balance, a bank decline.
 The customer did not decide to leave.
 The transaction just did not go through.
 Active churn is when a customer makes a deliberate choice to cancel.
 Same lost revenue, completely different causes, completely different fixes.
+And the split is bigger than most operators guess.
+Across the industry, passive churn runs 20 to 40 percent of total subscription churn (Finsi, Involuntary Churn, 2026), which means up to four of every ten customers you are "losing" never chose to go.

 If you only take one idea from this piece, take this: you cannot fix churn you have not separated.
 Lumping the two together guarantees you spend your effort in the wrong place.
+So let us separate them properly, put real numbers on each, and pull the levers in the order that actually recovers revenue.

 Two churns, one